kasem-sm/SlimeKT/docs/api/article/get_daily_read_article.md

 ```http
   GET api/article/get/random
 ```
-Fetches a random article from user's subscription to be shown as Daily Read.
-If the user is not authenticated or has not subscribed to any topics, any random article would be fetched.
-It is the responsibility of the client to make sure that repeated article is not shown in Daily Read.
+Fetches a random article from the user's subscription to be shown as the Daily Read.
+If the user is not authenticated or has not yet subscribed to topics, a random article would be fetched.
+It is the responsibility of the client to make sure that repeated articles are not shown in the Daily Read.

 ```
 {